Raw-JSON/0FluffStart/README.md

 ---

+## 🛑 Finality Statement

+**This project is a finished product.**

+The architecture is complete, stable, and fulfills its core minimal mission.
+It will not receive any further feature updates or active development from RawJSON.

+If you wish to add new features, change core logic, or continue development, **please fork the repository.** This ensures the core `0FluffStart` remains a zero-fluff foundation.

+---

 ## 🔥 Why This Exists
 Everything on the internet is bloated trash.
 0FluffStart is built to be the opposite: